When to visit the vet?

 Molecular genetic studies have identified alterations in various signaling pathways, including mutations in the EGFR (Epidermal Growth Factor Receptor) and RAS pathway.
 These changes lead to a dysregulation of cell growth and cell differentiation.
 Newer studies also point to epigenetic modifications that can influence gene expression without altering the DNADNA (deoxyribonucleic acid) is the molecule that carries the genetic instructions for the development, function, and reproduction of all known living organisms and many viruses.
 It is located in the cells of an organism and contains the information for heredity. sequence itself.

 Although no clear breed predispositions have been established, larger dog breeds such as German Shepherds, Labrador Retrievers, and Golden Retrievers have been more frequently associated with this disease in some epidemiological surveys.
-However, these observations are based on limited data and require further validation by larger study populations.
+However, these observations are based on a limited database and require further validation by larger study populations.

 Symptoms